RockHong/vim-env/PluginHelps.md

 Press <c-r> to switch to regexp mode.
 Use <c-j>, <c-k> or the arrow keys to navigate the result list.
 Use <c-t> or <c-v>, <c-x> to open the selected entry in a new tab or in a new split.
-Use <c-n>, <c-p> to select the next/previous string in the prompt's history.
+Use <c-n>, <c-p> to select the next/previous string in the prompt history.
 Use <c-y> to create a new file and its parent directories.
 Use <c-z> to mark/unmark multiple files and <c-o> to open them.